 If you are inefficient at swimming while scuba diving, you will be inefficient in your air consumption.
 You will fatigue yourself faster, increasing your heart rate and burning through your air supply twice as quickly.
 Also, if you are unconfident in your swimming ability, you may be on edge the entire time, causing an elevated base heart rate.

 Knowing how to swim can dramatically increase your bottom time as well as the amount you are able to see, and will save your life in the event of an equipment malfunction.
+It will also make it a lot easier to get certified in the first place.

 How Good of A Swimmer Do You Need to Be?